Shechita: Species

 rabbinical law permitting only birds with a tradition of being permissible.

-Fish do not require kosher slaughter to be considered kosher, but are subject to other laws found in Leviticus 11:9-12, which determine whether or not they are kosher (having both fins and scales).
+Fish and grasshoppers do not require kosher slaughter to be considered kosher, but are subject to other laws found in Leviticus 11:9-12, which determine that they are kosher only if they have both fins and scales.

 Shochet

 A shochet (שוחט, "slaughterer", plural shochtim) is a person who performs shechita.
-To become a shochet, one must study which slaughtered animals are kosher, what disqualifies them from being kosher, and how to prepare animals according to the laws of shechita.
+To become a shochet, one must study which slaughtered animals are kosher, what disqualifies some animals from being kosher, and how to prepare animals according to the laws of shechita.
 Subjects of study include the preparation of slaughtering tools, ways to interpret which foods follow the laws of shechita, and types of terefot (deformities which make an animal non-kosher).

 In the Talmudic era (beginning in 200 CE with the Jerusalem Talmud and 300 CE with the Babylonian Talmud and extending through the Middle Ages), rabbis started to debate and define kosher laws.
 As the laws increased in number and complexity, following ritual slaughter laws became difficult for Jews who were not trained in those laws.
 This resulted in the need for a shochet (someone who has studied shechita extensively) to perform the slaughtering in the communities.
 Shochtim studied under rabbis to learn the laws of shechita.
 Rabbis acted as the academics who, among themselves, debated how to apply laws from the Torah to the preparation of animals.
 Rabbis also conducted experiments to determine under which terefot animals were no longer kosher.
 Shochtim studied under these rabbis, as rabbis were the officials who first interpret, debate, and determine the laws of shechita.

 Shochtim are essential to every Jewish community, so they earn elevated social status.
-In the Middle Ages, the shochtim were treated as second in social status, just underneath rabbis.
+In the Middle Ages, the shochtim were a close second to rabbis in social status.
 Shochtim were respected for committing their time to studying and for their importance to their communities.

 An inspection (Heb. bedikah) of the animal is required for it to be declared kosher, and a shochet has a double title: Shochet u'bodek (slaughterer and inspector), for which qualification considerable study as well as practical training is required.